ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Biomathematical Models of Fatigue ##

 Fatigue management in safety critical work environments is a big issue.
-Industries like mining, aviation, and defense all involve operations that require crew to be working around the clock.
+Industries like mining, aviation, healthcare, and defense all involve operations that require crew to be working around the clock.
 And the cost of human error in these environments can be catastrophic.
 Mistakes can lead to loss of life and have huge financial and societal repercussions.
 The terms **safety critical** or **high reliability** are both often used to describe these types of operations.